Chart Color Schemes

 Elimbah features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 87.5% of all households, including 46.2% couples with children, 31.5% couples without children, and 9.3% single parent families.
-Non-family households comprise the remaining 12.5%, with lone person households at 10.7% and group households accounting for 1.8%.
-The median household size is 3.1 people, larger than the Greater Brisbane average of 2.7.
+Family households account for 87.5% of all households, including 46.2% couples with children, 31.5% couples without children, and 9.3% single parent families.
+Non-family households constitute the remaining 12.5%, with lone person households at 10.7% and group households comprising 1.8%.
+The median household size is 3.1 people, which is larger than the Greater Brisbane average of 2.7.

 Frequently Asked Questions - Households